aleksi-kangas/raytracing/README.md

 In order to learn about the essential math and things related to ray tracing, I decided to follow the great [Ray Tracing](https://raytracing.github.io/) -book series and implement my own version of the ray tracer.
 I followed the general logic and structure of the books, but took some liberty in certain areas.
-I might some day transform the code to use CUDA for accelerated computing.
-Keeping that in mind, some architectural changes (namely aiming for no runtime polymorphism) have been made already in the CPU version.
+I have an interest in transforming the code into CUDA some day for acceleration purposes.
+Thus, I have made some critical architectural design changes, such as avoiding virtual functions altogether.

 ## Features & Architectural Differences